phase2/generator-outrigger-drupal/generators/environment/templates/docs/OUTRIGGER.md

 should follow the [Linux instructions](http://docs.outrigger.sh/getting-started/linux-installation/) for simple things like DNS consistency with macOS users.)

+> **You should never run code outside the Outrigger Build container other than rig project commands, docker commands, or BASH scripts you understand handle running docker commands as needed.
+Imagine your system has no development environment setup.**

 ## First-time Application Setup

 Once you have a working Outrigger + Docker environment, you can have a